 The first Sunday after the official passage of the Atlantic hurricane season was chosen because of the profound impact that two major hurricanes (Ivan in 2004 and Paloma in 2009) had on Grand Cayman and Cayman Brac.
 By observing our very own Thanksgiving at the end of the hurricane season, it unites all three islands in offering thanks.

-For 2015, on Saturday 5th December Market & Music at the Grounds returns to the Agricultural Pavilion from 7am-1pm.
-All are encouraged to attend a worship service of your choice on Saturday 5th or Sunday 6th December.
-Celebrations culminate in homes and participating restaurants throughout Cayman with Cayman Thanksgiving Dinner on Thanksgiving Sunday falling this year on 6th December.
+For 2018, on Saturday 1st December get your local produce Markets at the Cricket the Grounds in George Town or the West Bay Heritage Park and listen to live music.
+All are encouraged to attend a worship service of your choice on Saturday 1st or Sunday 2nd December.
+Share a special meal in homes and participating restaurants in celebration of Cayman Thanksgiving Dinner which falls this year on 2nd December.

 All members of the community are especially encouraged to donate unused hurricane supplies/groceries to a local food pantry or to people in need.
 Its also a great opportunity to spend quality time with family, greet a visitor to our Islands or simply catch up with old friends and experience “Caymankind”.